kusterlab/prosit/README.md

     curl -F "peptides=@examples/peptidelist.csv" http://127.0.0.1:5000/predict/msms

-    The examples takes about 4s to run.
+The examples take about 4s to run.
 Expected output files (.generic, .msp and .msms) can be found in `examples/`.

 ## Using Prosit on your data